18F/ux-guide/_pages/our-approach/values-and-principles.md

 ## We value

-- The needs of the people we all serve
+- The needs of the people we serve
 - Building trust between government and the public
 - Collaboration and community
 - Growing the design competency of government